aws/eks-anywhere/docs/content/en/docs/packages/cluster-autoscaler/addclauto.md

 kubectl -n eksa-system get secrets <management-cluster-name>-kubeconfig -o yaml > mgmt-secret.yaml
 ```

-Update the secret's namespace to the namespace in the workload cluster that you would like to deploy the cluster autoscaler to.
+Update the secret's namespace to the `targetNamespace`, the namespace in the workload cluster that you would like to deploy the cluster autoscaler to.
 Then, apply the secret to the workload cluster.
 ```yaml
 kubectl --kubeconfig /path/to/workload/kubeconfig apply -f mgmt-secret.yaml